Alveduardo/builders/README.md

 yarn install
 ```

-If you're on a Mac and developing for iOS, you need to install the pods (via Cocoapods) to complete the linking.
+If you're in a CocoaPods project (the default setup since React Native 0.60), make sure to install pods before you run your app:

 ```
-npx pod-install ios
+cd ios && pod install && cd ..
 ```

 ### iOS